StuyMUN/stuymun/data/conferences/other/BUSUNXXV.md

 # so there's no title here
 ---

-the Brown Model United Nations conference (BUSUNXXV) is the Twenty-Fifth Annual Session of the Brown University Simulation of the United Nations.
+The Brown Model United Nations conference (BUSUNXXV) is the Twenty-Fifth Annual Session of the Brown University Simulation of the United Nations.
 It will be held from November 5-7, 2021.